SimonEnsemble/old_ish_SimonEnsemble.github.io2/_posts/2021-03-31-mof-startups.md

 ---
 layout: post
-title: start-up companies working towards deploying MOFs
+title: start-up companies working towards the deployment of MOFs
 tags: [MOFs]
 snippet: a list of start-up companies working towards the deployment of metal-organic frameworks (MOFs) for various applications
 author: Cory Simon